We may get to see a 600-run season from Shubman Gill: Parthiv Patel

-New Delhi, April 1 Defending champions Gujarat Titans got their 2023 IPL campaign off to a flying start with a five-wicket win over the Chennai Super Kings.
+Mumbai (Maharashtra) [India], April 1 : Defending champions Gujarat Titans got their 2023 IPL campaign off to a flying start with a five-wicket win over the Chennai Super Kings.

-JioCinema IPL expert Anil Kumble loved seeing Gaikwad hit nine sixes while batting, "We don't associate him with six hitting but to hit nine sixes in an inning is really amazing.
+IPL expert l Kumble loved seeing Gaikwad hit nine sixes while batting.

+"We don't associate him with six hitting but to hit nine sixes in an inning is really amazing.
 Clean, it looked really clean.
-It was not like he was going out of shape and trying to muscle it, just pure timing."
+It was not like he was going out of shape and trying to muscle it, just pure timing, " said l Kimble on JioCinema.

 Patel also complimented Gujarat on their win and said Shubman Gill may be in for a massive scoring season.
 "The way the Gujarat Titans started their chase.
 We saw Wriddhiman Saha get the license to use the first six overs to his advantage as much as he could."
 He added, "On this wicket, the target was below par, so a strong start is essential.
 I think the Gujarat Titans got that and kept the momentum.
 Shubman Gill did what we know Shubman Gill can do and carried over his international form into the IPL.
 We may get to see a 600-run season from Shubman Gill."